Bimodules and natural transformations for enriched $\infty$-categories: The -Category of Enriched -Categories

 \section{The $(\infty,2)$-Category of Enriched $\infty$-Categories}

 The double \icat{} $\fALGcat(\mathcal{V})$ has two underlying $(\infty,2)$-categories: one where the 1-morphisms are bimodules, and one where they are functors; we write $\ALGcat(\mathcal{V})$ for the latter.
-Our goal in this section is to show that the 2-morphisms in $\ALGcat(\mathcal{V})$ can be identified with natural transformations, as we defined them in the previous sections.
-More precisely, we'll show: \begin{propn} Let $\mathcal{C}$ and $\mathcal{D}$ be $\mathcal{V}$-\icats{}.
+Our goal in this section is to show that the 2-morphisms in $\ALGcat(\mathcal{V})$ can be identified with natural transformations, as we defined them in the previous section.
+More precisely, we'll show: \begin{proposition} Let $\mathcal{C}$ and $\mathcal{D}$ be $\mathcal{V}$-\icats{}.
 There is a natural equivalence